The Foreign and Commonwealth Office (FCO) advise against all but essential travel to the provinces on the Thai-Malaysia border, including:

 British nationals make over one million visits to Thailand every year.
 Most visits are trouble-free.
 But there have been attacks, sometimes violent, involving British people.
 See Crime

-Penalties for possession, distribution or manufacture of drugs are severe and can include the death penalty.
+If you’re visiting Thailand, make sure you research local laws and customs before you travel.
+Laws can be very different from the UK and penalties for offences can be severe.
+Penalties for possession, distribution or manufacture of drugs can include the death penalty.
 See Local laws and customs

 There are a high number of road traffic accidents in Thailand.
 Most involve motorcycles, but accidents involving other vehicles including cars, coaches and minibuses also occur.
 Under Thai law, you must wear a helmet when riding a motorcycle.
 Make sure you have the correct licence and appropriate insurance if driving or using a motorcycle.
 If you use a motor vehicle without a licence valid in Thailand, this may invalidate your travel insurance in the event of injury arising from an accident.
 See Road travel